-This year, for the second time, we are hosting a public call for committee members.
-Please see the Call for Nominations for more details.
 Participation in the AEC demonstrates the value of artifacts, provides early experience with the peer review process, and establishes community norms.
 We therefore seek to include a broad cross-section of the POPL community on the AEC.

 This year, the artifact evaluation process will proceed in two phases.

 In the first “kick the tires” phase reviewers download and install the artifact (if relevant) and exercise the basic functionality of the artifact to ensure that it works.
 We recommend authors include explicit instructions for this step.
 Failing the first phase—so that reviewers are unable to download and install the artifact—will prevent the artifact from being accepted.

 In the second “evaluation” phase reviewers systematically evaluate all claims in the paper via procedures included in the artifact to ensure consistency, completeness, documentation, and reusability.
 We recommend authors list all claims in the paper and indicate how to evaluate each claim using the artifact.